dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 symbolism that motivates the depiction of birds of prey in national flags, as well as their prominent place in myth and culture.
-By observing birds of prey from a distance, if you're lucky enough to see on, you can indirectly glean information about your surroundings, if you're wise and foolish enough to make those inferences.
+By observing birds of prey from a distance, if you're lucky enough to see one, you can indirectly glean information about your surroundings, if you're wise and foolish enough to make those inferences.

 #### A View of the Alps From An Eagle's Perspective